gcharest/oss-presentations/3-pillars/pillars.md

 * Understand that you can't do it all alone
 * We are all in it together
-* More releases supports our views of
+* More releases supports our views of a more robust product and service to our users

 ------